 In stark contrast to the Center for Disease Control’s claim that fluoridation is one of the top ten public health achievements of the 20th century, it is one of the most widely rejected health interventions in the world.
 Out of 196 nations, only 24 have any fluoridation, and only 10, like the U.S., for more […]

-By Amanda Just, MS, and David Kennedy, DDS, from CHD’s Partner: International Academy of Oral Medicine and Toxicology (IAOMT) Fluoridation is the addition of an industrial compound to the public drinking water for the purpose of altering the consumer’s oral health.
-Municipalities that add fluoride to their water supplies do so based on a “one dose […]
+Fluoridation is the addition of an industrial compound to the public drinking water for the purpose of altering the consumer’s oral health.
+Municipalities that add fluoride to their water supplies do so based on a “one dose fits all” approach.
+This blanket approach fails to address the smaller size of infants and children and the larger proportions of water and other fluoridated beverages they drink.

-By the Children’s Health Defense Team In the United States and Canada, exposure to fluoride is widespread and comes primarily through ingestion of fluoridated water supplied by community water systems.
-Although some U.S. residents consume drinking water that is fluoride-free, the majority of Americans served by community utilities—an estimated 74%—receive water to which industrial […]
+In the United States and Canada, exposure to fluoride is widespread and comes primarily through ingestion of fluoridated water supplied by community water systems.
+Although some U.S. residents consume drinking water that is fluoride-free, the majority of Americans served by community utilities—an estimated 74%—receive water to which industrial fluoride compounds have been added.

 Washington State Dept. of Health FOI Response: Zero Fluoride / Pregnancy Studies To Suggest Safety Re: Childhood IQ or ADHD